Nicky Clayton

-Nicola Susan Clayton PhD, FRS, FSB, FAPS, C (born 22 November 1962) is a British psychologist.
-She is Professor of Comparative Cognition at the University of Cambridge, Scientist in Residence at Rambert Dance Company, co-founder of 'The Captured Thought', a Fellow of Clare College, Cambridge, where she is Director of Studies in Psychology, and a Fellow of the Royal Society since 2010.
+Nicola Susan Clayton (born 22 November 1962) is a British psychologist.
+She is Professor of Comparative Cognition at the University of Cambridge, Scientist in Residence at Rambert Dance Company, co-founder of 'The Captured Thought', a fellow of Clare College, Cambridge, where she is Director of Studies in Psychology, and a fellow of the Royal Society since 2010.
 Clayton was made Honorary Director of Studies and advisor to the 'China UK Development Centre'(CUDC) in 2018.
 She has been awarded professorships by Nanjing University, Institute of Technology, China (2018), Beijing University of Language and Culture, China (2019), and Hangzhou Diangi University, China (2019).
 Clayton was made Director of the Cambridge Centre for the Integration of Science, Technology and Culture (CCISTC) in 2020.
+A position she held until 2023.
+Since 2024, Clayton is deputy chair of the steering committee for the future researcher initiative at UniHive.

 Early life and education

 Clayton graduated with a Bachelor of Arts with Honours in zoology from the University of Oxford in 1984, before gaining a PhD from the University of St Andrews in 1987.